DPCscience/SFSI/README.md

 If ![](https://latex.codecogs.com/gif.latex?%5Calpha%3E0), no closed form solution exists; however, a solution can be obtained using iterative algorithms such as Least Angle Regression (LARS) (Efron, 2004) or Coordinate Descent algorithms (Friedman, 2007).

 ### Sparse Family and Selection Indices using the 'SFSI' R-package
-Depending of the type of information used as predictors ***x*** (either correlated traits measured in the same candidates or measurements on the same trait collected on related individuals), the problem can be seen either as a Selection or a Family Index.
+Depending of the type of information used as predictors ***x*** (either correlated traits measured in the same candidates or measurements on the same trait collected on related individuals), the problem can be seen either as a **Selection Index** or a **Family Index**.
 The penalized indices can be solved using the package 'SFSI' that implements LARS and Coordinate Descent algorithms using as inputs ***P***<sub>*x*</sub> and ***G***<sub>*xy*</sub>.
 The coefficients of the index are calculated for different values of ![](https://latex.codecogs.com/gif.latex?%5Clambda) for a given value of the parameter ![](https://latex.codecogs.com/gif.latex?%5Calpha).
 Optimal indices can be obtained by choosing the values of these parameters that maximize the accuracy.

 ### Documentation